ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-gen-info.md

 ## VMware vSphere version
 {: #cr_orderinginstance-vsphere-license}

-VMware vSphere® Enterprise Plus 8 is selected by default.
-However, vSphere 8 instances do not support configuration as secondary instances.
+* VMware vSphere® Enterprise Plus 8 is selected by default and is supported only for primary instances.

-For new instances, vSphere 7 is also available to order.
+* vSphere 7 is also available to order.

 ## VMware vCenter Server version
 {: #cr_orderinginstance-vcenter-license}